 Wondering how to get a service dog?
 We understand.
-Service animals are a confusing topic!
-There is a lot of confusion about the process, including the decision between a service dog and emotional support animal.
+It can be a very confusing process.
+We’ll break down everything you need to know, and we’ll explain the key differences between a service dog and emotional support animal.

 If you’re disabled, you may be able to enjoy greater independence and freedom with a trained companion.
 There is a big difference between an actual service dog and an emotional support animal, so be sure you understand the difference!